rogernogueraplanesas/portugal-weather-analysis/README.md

   <span style="vertical-align: middle;">Summary</span>
 </h2>

-For this project, multiple JSON files (1.42 GB) containing climate data recorded by various weather stations across Portugal (Mainland and Islands) from 2018 to 2023 were processed by extracting the necessary data and inserting it into a database.
-Additional data from external sources was then used to complete the database, from which a final dataset was extracted to generate CSV files for wind roses by month, year, and a combined (month + year) basis.
-These CSV files were later used to create a set of Atlas maps.
+For this project, multiple **JSON files** (1.42 GB) containing climate data recorded by various weather stations across Portugal (Mainland and Islands) from **2018 to 2023** were processed by extracting the necessary data and inserting it into a new **database**.<br>
+Additional geodata from **external sources** was then used to complete the database, from which final datasets were extracted as **CSV files** in order to create wind roses by month, year, and a combined (month + year) basis.
+These wind roses were later used to create sets of Atlas maps.

 > SQLite for the database creation.